 - 4.12.
 The HKFE and SEHK have developed more detailed reporting requirements to facilitate their monitoring of reportable positions as required under Section 6 of the Rules.
-These requirements include the use of a prescribed form for reporting and the specific deadline for submission of the notice of reportable positions10. - 4.13.
-The HKFE and SEHK also request Exchange Participants and the person reporting to provide additional information other than those specified in Section 6(2) such as (i) the account number, account name and identity of the transaction originator of a reportable position; (ii) the nature of a reportable position (i.e. for hedging, arbitrage or trading purposes); and (iii) the account type (i.e. house account, client account or market maker account).
-Exchange Participants should refer to the relevant position reporting procedures prescribed by the HKFE or SEHK for details. - 4.14.
-In order to assess the systemic impact of large reportable positions on the market and monitor concentration risk more effectively, the HKFE and SEHK may make enquiries into transactions/positions in other markets (e.g. OTC market) underlying the reportable positions held by Exchange Participants.
-For this reason, Exchange Participants may be requested by the HKFE or SEHK to obtain details of such transactions/positions from the clients or their counterparties.
-Failure to provide such information to the HKFE or SEHK could lead to the imposition of position limits other than the prescribed limits according to the HKFE or SEHK rules.
+These requirements include the use of a prescribed form for reporting and the specific deadline for submission of the notice of reportable positions 10. - 4.13.
+The HKFE and SEHK also request Exchange Participants to provide additional information other than those specified in Section 6(2) such as (i) the account number, account name and identity of the transaction originator of a reportable